Skip to main content

 Operation

-JCL Master/Daily source repository management
+JCL master and daily repository management

 Connector workflow

-The following is the expected command line:
+The connector is invoked with the following command line:

 unikix_connector.jar jobname -c <arg> [-d <arg>] [-j <arg>] [-R <arg>]